A Guide to Nootropic & Brain-Support Supplement Ingredients

 Ingredient Primary Active Compounds Mechanism of Action Composition Fact

-Caffeine 1,3,7-trimethylxanthine Antagonizes adenosine receptors to prevent the onset of drowsiness (FDA).
+Caffeine 1,3,7-trimethylxanthine Antagonizes all four adenosine receptor subtypes (A1, A2a, A2b, and A3); A2a antagonism is particularly responsible for the wakefulness effect (NCBI).
 Mean half-life is approximately 5 hours in healthy adults (NCBI).

-Phosphatidylserine Glycerophospholipid Essential component of neuronal membranes; involved in cell-to-cell signaling (FDA).
-FDA allows qualified health claims for cognitive dysfunction (FDA).
+Phosphatidylserine Glycerophospholipid Present in neuronal membranes, where it modulates neurotransmitter release and synaptic signaling (PMC).
+FDA allows qualified health claims for phosphatidylserine and cognitive dysfunction/dementia (FDA).

 Sources